 CNC milling machines can be classified, primarily based on their size, as desktop, benchtop, and industrial milling machines.

 Desktop mills are the smallest in size, followed by benchtop mills.

 These mills are generally available in 3-axis or 4-axis configurations and are widely used by hobbyists and small businesses.

-Industrial grade CNC mills are generally large multi-axis mills.
-These mills support 4-axis or more and use automatic tool changers, which further reduces the cycle time.
+Industrial-grade CNC mills are generally large multi-axis mills.
+These mills support 4-axis or more and use automatic tool changers, which further reduce the cycle time.

 CNC mills can also be classified based on their setup.
 Vertical, horizontal, and knee mill are the three major setup configurations.